solargrammars/solargrammars.github.io/_drafts/color-gates.md

 much the task changes de vectors we associate, in advance, to a defined color.

 Ok, having such model ready, and the data we discussed above, we can start our main experiment.
-Lets compare the gating model against the following baselines:
+Lets consider the following models:

-- Word-level LSTM, initialized with  Glove vectors (trainable).
 - Character-based LSTM,  initializing char vectors randomly.
 - Combine Character-level LSTM  and Word-level by concatenation
+- Combine Character-level LSTM  and Word-level by gating

+Lets take a look at the results and try to answer the questions we posed above .

+Regarding the use of pretrained vectors ...

+Regarding the usefulness of the gating mechanism ...

+Well, the above experiment led us with a weird feeling.
+I was expecting that a gating mechanism really improve the color generation over just a simple concatenation of the word representations.
+But lets not give up yet .
-We can compare the output of those models to see if the gating mechanism shows advantages in both quantitative  (MSE loss) and qualitative ways.
+Lets use a different scenario to to see if the gating mechanism can shine.

+In the previous experiment, for simplicity, we prepared the data in a way that all words have an associated pretrained vector (ie, we discarded all the descriptions that contain at least one word which do not appear in Glove).
+Thats a strong assumption.
+In reality, color description, users can use any word they consider appropiate to describe a color.
+Some words are quite unique and ... .

 <table class="table_colors">